By Phil Pennington for Radio NZ.

 Read the full Radio NZ article.

-Image is Photo: Screenshot / GoogleMaps
+Image is BNZ corporate office, Pipitea, Wellington.
+Photo: Screenshot / GoogleMaps